dplastico/dplastico.github.io/_posts/2022-05-25-Apocalypse_ctf.md

 **Exploit plan**

-With all this information exploitation becomes trivial, as I mentioned at the beginning of the post I already explained this in several posts so I will just explain a brief summary on how I will proceed to exploit it, this is just a regular ROP.
+With all this information, exploitation becomes trivial.
+As I mentioned at the beginning of the post, I already explained this in several posts, so I will briefly summarize how I will proceed to exploit it.
+This is just a regular ROP.

 1. Stage 1

-- Use the 1st vulnerability to leak a binary address
+- Use the 1st vulnerability to leak a binary address.
-- Calculate the base address
+- Calculate the base address.
-- Identify necessary
+- Identify necessary.
-- Use the puts function to print a GOT Address and leak a libc address (GOT address as argument of puts)
+- Use the puts function to print a GOT Address and leak a Glibc address.
+(GOT address as argument of puts)
-- Restart the function or go back to main
+- Restart the function or go back to the main function.

 2. Stage 2

-- Generate a BOF once the function is restarted
+- Generate a BOF once the function is restarted.
-- Identify an address with the "/bin/sh" string in libc
+- Identify an address with the "/bin/sh" string in Glibc.
-- call system with the "/bin/sh" string as argument (rdi)
+- call system with the "/bin/sh" string as argument (rdi).

 The final code for this challenge is below: